kyma-project/kyma/docs/migration-guide-1.24-2.0.md

 ### Native Kubernetes authentication in Kyma

-Kyma 2.0 simplifies things and switches to the native Kubernetes authentication.
+Kyma 2.0 provides architectural simplification and switches to the native Kubernetes authentication.
 As a result, we no longer support the following authentication and authorization components:

 - API Server Proxy
 - Console Backend Service